Collecting society

 Future prospects

-3. European harmonization: There are efforts to harmonize the work of collecting societies more closely at EU level.
+3. European harmonization: Efforts are underway to harmonize the work of collecting societies more closely at EU level.

 Conclusion